 Let's figure out together what's not working and how to change it.
 Get beyond the sabotaging influence of the past and develop the self-confidence you need to get whatever you want.
-I've been helping people as a psychotherapist in private practice for 30 years.
+I've been helping people as a psychotherapist in private practice for over 30 years.

 Cynthia is extremely bright and thoughtful.
 A careful listener, Cynthia shows an intent interest in and gentle caring for people that is felt by her clients.
 She is remarkably clear-sighted and wise."

 Thank you so much for all the help you were to me.
 I have been doing well.
 I am happier and more adjusted than ever.

 I highly recommend Cynthia Lubow, MFT as a therapist.
 She is very compassionate, smart and perceptive.

 "I've told you all my deepest darkest secrets, even stuff I haven't told my husband, and you never judged me and always made me feel normal.
 I can't thank you enough for that, it's been an incredible gift."

 Interested in my unique thoughts about depression?
 I was the Depression Expert at Goodtherapy.org for several years, where I wrote original material monthly.
 If you'd like to see those articles, find them here:

 "Depression is very different from sadness.
 Two of the clearest differences are the self-attack and pessimism that accompany depression.
 Sadness, alone, doesn’t cause us to hate ourselves or blame ourselves.
 Nor does it cause us to interpret our past, present and future as terrible and hopeless.